The On/Off Switch

 We regularly hear leaders talk about trusting others, or being trusted by them.
-A lot of times, the mindset comes across like a light switch…on or off.
+A lot of times, the mindset comes across like a light switch—on or off.
 This limits our thinking about ourselves, the other person or team, the task at hand, and the situation.
 The challenge is, how to think about trust differently.

-1. Getting past yes/no. While yes/no questions are useful in select situations, it’s too limiting for use with trust, since we have degrees of trust.
-Instead of Yes/No, I like to use a 1 to 10 scale.
+- Getting past yes/no. While yes/no questions are useful in select situations, it’s too limiting for use with trust, since we have degrees of trust.
+Instead of yes/no, I like to use a 1 to 10 scale.
 That lines up with how I think of most things.

-2. Focusing on THIS person or group…not my brother, or neighbor, or a stranger.
+- Focusing on THIS person or group—not my brother, or neighbor, or a stranger.
 I can ask myself questions to get clearer on this, like “What has Bill done recently to earn my trust on this or something similar?”

-3. Keeping straight on THIS issue, versus them doing brain surgery, or walking my dog, or a billion other things.
-I fully trust my doctor to give me medical advice, not to maintenance on my truck.
+- Keeping straight on THIS issue versus them doing brain surgery, or walking my dog, or a billion other things.
+I fully trust my doctor to give me medical advice, not to perform maintenance on my truck.
 This may also be a good time to consider using this task as a healthy risk to support your or their growth.

-4. Looking at recent events or trends, and not get historically biased.
+- Looking at recent events or trends, not allowing yourself to become historically biased.
 Just because someone had low skills at a task years ago doesn’t mean they do NOW.
 It’s essential I look at what’s been happening recently and factor that in.

 These questions (and the thoughtful answers) also prepare me for any conversations that may come up.
-If Bill were to ask how come I don’t trust him to do X, I am clearer about how I’m thinking about the situation.
-My working through this also helps me give Bill much more useful information, like “Bill, the last two times I gave you this task in the past year, there were significant problems.
+If Bill were to ask why I don’t trust him to do X, I am clearer about how I am thinking about the situation.
+Working through this also helps me give Bill much more useful information, like saying: “Bill, the last two times I gave you this task in the past year, there were significant problems.
 It’s essential before you have another go at this, that you and I sort through where you could use more training.
 That will help grow your skills so you’ll be ready for the next round.”